sThig/http-sthig.github.io/_userexperience/userexperience.md

 excerpt: Coding a clock with vanilla js and a lot of math
 ---

 Recently at work we had dialogue about how the elements on part of software should flow.
-We went back and forth on how it should look.
+For days we went back and forth on how it should look.
 That's when I went to the [Laws of UX](https://lawsofux.com/) and read up on the [Law of Proximity](https://lawsofux.com/law-of-proximity) which states:

 >Objects that are near, or proximate to each other, tend to be grouped together.